ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ### Angular integration

 An Angular directive will be created for the component.
 The component will not have form association, so a `ControlValueAccessor` will not be created.
 The `DurationFormatter` will be re-exported from Angular from a new `formatters` entrypoint.

+We will also export a `DurationPipe` that will use the `DurationFormatter` under the hood.

 ### Blazor integration